Configuration

 |---|---|---|---|

-anthropic_thinking_enabled | boolean | false | Enable extended thinking |
+anthropic_thinking_enabled | boolean | false | Enable extended thinking. |

-anthropic_thinking_budget_tokens | number | 10000 | Token budget for thinking (min 1024) |
+anthropic_thinking_budget_tokens | number | 10000 | Manual-mode thinking budget (min 1024).
+Ignored in adaptive mode (Opus 4.6+). |

-anthropic_interleaved_thinking | boolean | false | Interleaved thinking for tool use (Claude 4+) |
+anthropic_interleaved_thinking | boolean | false | Manual-mode interleaved thinking between tool calls.
+Auto-enabled in adaptive mode. |

 Research Configuration